renebarto/baremetal/doc/01-setting-up-for-development.md

 sudo mv arm-gnu-toolchain-13.2.Rel1-x86_64-aarch64-none-elf/ /opt/toolchains/
 ```

-In order to add the path to your environment, edit `.bashrc`, and add the following line, for example at the end:
+In order to add the path to your environment, edit `.bashrc` in your home directory, and add the following line, for example at the end:

 ```text
 export PATH=/opt/toolchains/arm-gnu-toolchain-13.2.Rel1-x86_64-aarch64-none-elf/bin:$PATH